kalyd0s/swe-3313-fall-2025-team-04/README.md

 Welcome to the project repository for Team 4- the Big Bang Brokers.
 We are creating an intergalactic marketplace.
 This is an e-commerce experience designed for users to browse and buy planets from across the universe.
 We will be using Python, Flask, and SQLite as the foundation for our website.
-Here we will be documenting our presentations, documentation, artifacts, and source code for our project.
+Here, we will document our presentations, artifacts, and source code for our project.